leap-protocol/leap-protocol.github.io/README.md

 ### Version

 Version is a semvar version with major, minor and patch numbers.
-This version relates to the RoBus protocol itself.
+This version relates to the L3aP protocol itself.
 Its purpose is to determine compatability.

 ### Category

 Category characters determine how the receiving application should interpret a packet.

-The RoBus protocol defines six categories by default.
+The L3aP protocol defines six categories by default.
 However, an application may define more categories when needed.

 ### Separator, Compound, End characters